retaildevcrews/asb-spark/challenges/github-container-registry/README.md

 Enable the cluster to pull container images from `ghcr.io`

+- Deloy `ngsa-ghcr.yaml` from this directory
+  - The pod will fail to start due to `ErrImgPull`
+- Delete the deployment

-## Steps
+## Remediation

 - Update the Azure image source policy
-- Update the image application firewall rule
+- Update the application firewall rule

 ## Hints